gohugoio/hugo/content/en/getting-started/glossary.md

 ###### Markdown attribute

-A list of attributes, containing one or more key/value pairs, separated by spaces or commas, and wrapped by braces.
+A list of attributes, containing one or more key-value pairs, separated by spaces or commas, and wrapped by braces.
 Apply Markdown attributes to images and block-level elements including blockquotes, fenced code blocks, headings, horizontal rules, lists, paragraphs, and tables.
 See&nbsp;[details](/getting-started/configuration-markup/#goldmark).

 ###### marshal